mstksg/inCode/copy/entries/monad-plus-1.md

 type `a`) or a `Nothing` (representing a failed result).

 <aside>
-    ###### Aside
+    ###### Welcome to Haskell!

 Hi!
-These asides are going to be for you readers that are unfamiliar with Haskell syntax.
+These "Welcome to Haskell" asides are going to be for you readers that are unfamiliar with Haskell syntax.
 Feel free to ignore them if you already feel comfortable.

 Anyways, if you've ever done any object-oriented programming, you might be able to think of `Maybe a` as an abstract/virtual superclass with